- Home

 Full Aerosol Cans

-Aerosol cans with product left in them can be saved for the Clean Sweep Hazardous Waste collection event held once a year in the fall.
-View more information on the next Clean Sweep Collection Event.
+Aerosol cans with product left in them can be brought in for safe disposal.
+View more information on the Hazardous Waste Voucher Program.

 Empty Aerosol Cans (without plastic nozzles or caps)